sk-16/Bike-Sharing-Case-Study-/README.md

 # Bike-Sharing-Case-Study-
-Predict the market demand of bike for a bike-sharing provider to improve their business by developing a linear model in the pandemic situation.
+Predict the market demand of bike for a bike-sharing provider to improve their business in the pandemic situation.
+From a given dataset, I build a linear model.